Military service: Israel

-Typically, men are required to serve for 2 years and 8 months, while women for 2 years.
+Typically, men are required to serve for 3 years, while women for 2 years.
 Officers and other soldiers in certain voluntary units such as Nahal and Hesder are required to sign on for additional service.
 Those studying in a "Mechina" (pre-induction preparatory course) defer service until the conclusion of the program, typically one academic year.
 An additional program (called "Atuda'i") for qualified applicants allows post-secondary academic studies prior to induction.

 There is a very limited amount of conscientious objection to conscription into the IDF.
 More common is refusal by reserve soldiers to serve in the West Bank and Gaza.
 Some of these conscientious objectors may be assigned to serve elsewhere, or are sentenced to brief prison terms lasting a few months to a year and may subsequently receive dishonourable discharges.

 One year after their period of regular army service men are liable for up to 30 days (much less on average) per year of reserve duty ("miluim") until they are in their early forties.
 Women in certain positions of responsibility are liable for reserve duty under the same terms as men, but are exempt once they are pregnant or with children.